 What is Gamification?

 If you’ve never heard of it and are thinking it must have something to do with “games”, then you’re not too far off.
-Gamification is the incorporation of game mechanics into already existing application.
-Bringing video game style progression into real life scenarios was nothing short of genius.
+Gamification is the incorporation of game mechanics into already existing applications.
+Bringing video game-style progression into real-life scenarios was nothing short of genius.
 When you’re playing a game, you keep getting rewarded every time a task is completed and you’re able to track all your accomplishments, failures, skills, etc.

 Gamification amplifies the outcome of an existing application.

 It is important to implement multiple experiences for each user, during different periods of their lifecycle.
 The more a user gets used to your app, your app should treat them differently, like making it more complex.
 A user is able to “level up” within the application so that they are made aware of their progression within your “game”.

 Let’s take Candy Crush’s example: you begin with simple levels so that you definitely win.
 Once you’re really into the game, the difficulty begins to rise with the level.
 The difficulty of each level has a delicate correlation with the user’s interest.
 Too challenging may drive a user away, too easy and it may get boring.

 There may be a select number of actions you really want your user to interact with.
 Incentivize those actions with rewards so they feel encouraged and know that they are progressing.
 Rewards can be in almost any form.
 Humans are prone to act positively to any form of reward, regardless of how insignificant it may be.

 In games, you get rewarded with random loot or extra health.
 Such rewards happen on a regular basis and each individual reward is usually insignificant but it undoubtedly created a positive feel for the player and urges them to keep chasing a higher reward.
 When you buy something from Souq.com, they tend to throw in Clear Trip vouchers and other vouchers that you may or may not use but the feeling of getting something “extra” for “free” creates positive emotion, bringing the customer back to the website.